georgia-miller/myrepo/seurat_tutorial/seurat_tutorial.md

 ![](seurat_tutorial_files/figure-gfm/unnamed-chunk-14-2.png)<!-- -->

-DimHeatMap() allows easy exploration of primary sources of heterogeneity ub a dataset, can be useful for deciding which PCs to include for downstream analyses.
+DimHeatMap() allows easy exploration of primary sources of heterogeneity in a dataset, can be useful for deciding which PCs to include for downstream analyses.
 Cells and features are ordered according to PCA scores.
 Setting cells to a number plots the ‘extreme’ cells on both ends of the spectrum, which dramatically speeds plotting for large datasets.